Good Wear Leather Coat Company

 • snaps at base of waistband

-» Click here for photographs of a size 42 Type A-1 jacket made with our domestic capeskin.
+» Click here for photographs of a size 44 Type A-1 jacket made with russet brown domestic capeskin.

-Please contact us for more information about this Type A-1 jacket through our e-mail: info@goodwearleather.com.
+Please contact us for more information about this Type A-1 through our e-mail: info@goodwearleather.com.

 Good Wear LeatherProductsAbout our JacketsAvailable LeatherOrdering a Jacket